 - AB 2012 (Medina) Co-sponsored with California Federation of Teachers (CFT).
 Would require that part-time faculty working in differential pay districts receive no less than 50% of their regular salary for the remaining portion of a 12-week parental leave.

 - SB 1348 (Pan) Co-sponsored with the Service Employees International Union (SEIU).
 Would require community colleges that train allied health professionals to report annually on the clinical placement of students.

-Click here for a description of FACCC’s Advocacy Team.
+Click here for FACCC’s federal priorities.

 Click here for FACCC’s 2017 End-of-Year Legislative Report.